 The Best Museums in Toronto

-Here is the list of the best museums in Toronto, as voted by the readers of this site.
+Here is the list of the best museums in Toronto.

 Ah, the ROM.
 No surprise this one was voted #1.
 Despite what you may think of its more recent structural developments, the ROM has consistently served as a reliable source for new and exciting exhibits, courses, lectures and more.
 Many of us have grown up with the ROM, experiencing good times exploring the dinosaur bones, and bad moments losing bladder control in a bat cave that was just too realistic.
 Ah well, high school is an embarrassing time.